offlinedoctor/Website-My-DevOps/README.md

 # Website-My-DevOps
 "My DevOps", takes inspiration from management style websites such as Trello, Azure DevOps & Monday.

-In contrast to those tools, you can think of "My DevOps" as a way for me to track:
+In contrast to those tools,"My DevOps" was created for myself as a way for me to track:
 - What I want to learn
 - What I intend to learn
 - What I've learnt